 Wear a uniform

 If you haven’t tried it, this may sound crazy.
 Until you score a silk Armani skirt for $12, which originally retailed for $1,800.
 Yes, I did.
+Even if there is a dressing room, part of the fun of shopping #preloved is trying on things you wouldn’t normally experiment with.
+This means dressing so that jackets test out easily over your clothes while you’re still walking the racks.

 I’ve found the best uniform is a fitted spaghetti strap tank tucked into a full skirt, worn with flats or slide-on sandals.
 You can slide a shirt over your tank, and—even without a dressing room—find a corner to surreptitiously try on pants under your skirt.
 If you haven’t tried it, this may sound crazy.
 Until you score a silk Armani skirt for $12, which originally retailed for $1,800.
 Yes, I did.